hashicorp/terraform-provider-aws/website/docs/r/db_parameter_group.html.markdown

-~> **NOTE:** After applying your changes, you may encounter a perpetual diff in your Terraform plan output for a `parameter` whose `value` remains unchanged but whose `apply_method` is changing (e.g. from `immediate` to `pending-reboot`, or `pending-reboot` to `immediate`).
+~> **NOTE:** After applying your changes, you may encounter a perpetual diff in your Terraform plan output for a `parameter` whose `value` remains unchanged but whose `apply_method` is changing (e.g., from `immediate` to `pending-reboot`, or `pending-reboot` to `immediate`).
 If only the apply method of a parameter is changing, the AWS API will not register this change.
 To change the `apply_method` of a parameter, its value must also change.

 ## Example Usage